Saturday, 3 April 2021

 Jivraj Verma.
 Poona

 Sridevi: "Yes, I'm aware of the cold war between Jaya Prada and me, because people have been going on and on about it.
 The world has been right in thinking that Jaya Prada and I are not friends, because I am in the industry to work and not to socialise.
 Once the camera is switched off, I acknowledge no other presences, but mine.
 But please, I don't hate her, because if I were to sit hating a person it would mean attaching too much importance and Jaya Prada is certainly not worth it.
-Contrary to public opinion, Sridevi doesn't have to fight for top billing, she gets it, because the audience knows that she deserveds higher billing than Jaya Prada."
+Contrary to public opinion, Sridevi doesn't have to fight for top billing, she gets it, because the audience knows that she deserves higher billing than Jaya Prada."

 March 1987, Stardust